OFS/ofs.github.io/docs/hw/f2000x/user_guides/ug_sim_ofs/ug_sim_ofs.md

 ### **4.2 Base FIM DUT**

-The hardware architecture of an Agilex FIM is based on the OFS hardware architecture.
+The hardware architecture of an Intel Agilex 7 FIM is based on the OFS hardware architecture.
 The following is the list of features and subsystems supported in the base shell.

     •	PCIe Subsystem
     •	HSSI Subsystem